 The paradox of choice.
 What used to be just plain “yoga” has evolved into hundreds of different yoga types, each focusing on something specific.
 There are so many styles nowadays that it can be overwhelming.
 How do you even choose?

-Here is a breakdown of the basic yoga buzzwords to help you figure out which class is right for you.
+Here is a breakdown of the basic yoga buzzwords to help students figure out which yoga style is right for them, and for teachers, to help you make the best recommendations to you students.

 This classic yoga style refers to the physical practice of yoga, also known as the asana.
 Essentially, all modern physical yoga styles are derived from hatha yoga.
 The name ha-tha is derived from “ha” meaning sun and “tha” meaning moon, symbolizing the balance between the light and the dark, the masculine and the feminine within all of us.
 The poses form sequences designed to align the physical body as well as the mind.
 A hatha class might comprise basic poses, but it will likely still be challenging, as you often hold the postures for some duration.